nuEGil/NotesOnTextTasks/ReadMe.md

 Trained on masked language modeling objective.

 ## System Design note for cloud
+Here's a graph showing all the parts that you would want to build out for a AI/ML web application.
+Might improve this later, or add a simpler graph for a local app or something.
 ### Full AI Service Loop on GCP
 ```mermaid
 graph TD;